daneos/sardana-questionnaire/README.md

 * Do you use Expconf widget?
 * Are you happy about the configuration changes popup?
 * Do you use advanced measurement group configuration?
-* Do you use liveplotting provided by expconf?
 * Do you use snapshot groups?
 * How do you configure snapshot groups?
 * Do you configure scan storage with expconf?